asheroto/winget-install/.github/README.md

 ## Contributing

-If you're like to help develop this project: fork the repo. 😊
+If you're like to help develop this project: fork the repo, edit the code, then submit a pull request. 😊